jairajs89/zerver/README.md

 ### ECMAScript 6

-Major updates to JavaScript are coming to browsers with [ECMAScript 6 (ES6)](https://github.com/lukehoban/es6features/blob/master/README.md#readme).
-These updates [aren't fully available across major browsers](https://kangax.github.io/compat-table/es6/) yet, but ES6 is definitely the future of JavaScript as a language.
+Major updates to JavaScript are coming to browsers with <a href="https://github.com/lukehoban/es6features/blob/master/README.md#readme" target="_blank">ECMAScript 6 (ES6)</a>.
+These updates <a href="https://kangax.github.io/compat-table/es6/" target="_blank">aren't fully available across major browsers</a> yet, but ES6 is definitely the future of JavaScript as a language.

-[ES6 contains so many awesome features](https://github.com/lukehoban/es6features/blob/master/README.md#readme) that other languages take for granted.
+<a href="https://github.com/lukehoban/es6features/blob/master/README.md#readme" target="_blank">ES6 contains so many awesome features</a> that other languages take for granted.
 You'll stop and think "wow, JavaScript is finally a real language" and you'll be right.
 Here is a short list:

 * Modules
 * Classes